 step 1: verify the pest is scale

-Examine the plant stems and leaves closely in good light and with a magnifying glass to be sure the insects are scale.
-They are related to, and may resemble, mealy bugs, but scale is a bit trickier to get rid of because it burrows into leaves, and so must be manually and attentively removed.
+Examine the plant stems and leaves closely in good light and with a magnifying glass to be sure the insects are scaled.
+They are related to and may resemble, mealy bugs, but the scale is a bit trickier to get rid of because it burrows into leaves, and so must be manually and attentively removed.
 Move the infested plant away from any surrounding plants and take it outside, if possible, to clean the stems and leaves.

 step 2: examine other plants and isolate the infested plant(s)

 When you notice the scale insects on one plant, check the other plants in the room as well to see if the pests have spread.
 Male scale insects can fly and jump between plants, while leaves of separate plants that are touching can serve as a bridge for crawling scale bugs.
 Removing the infested plants to be cleaned in isolation will help you keep the problem from spreading.

 step 3: remove damaged or heavily covered leaves